Midas Online Data Base (ODB) Configuration

 AMC13 Readout Frontend ODB settings

 Any setting not mentioned is either an artifact of g-2 (doesn't do anything) or shouldn't need to be modified from its default value.
-For example, most of the TQ01
+For example, most of the TQ01, TQ02, TQ03, and TQ04 no longer function.

 Send to Event Builder